anirbankonar123/LLM_FAISS/README.md

-This repo provides a REST API system to do querying on private documents (/query endpoint) ingested using the /ingest endpoint REST API <br>
+This repo provides a REST API system to do querying on private documents (/query endpoint) ingested using the /ingest endpoint into a local FAISS index <br>
-The endpoints provide the facility to generate results using one of the 4 LLMs: openai (gpt-3.5-turbo) openhermes-mistral-7B (4-bit quantized)
+The query endpoint providse the facility to generate results using one of the 4 LLMs:<br>
+openai (gpt-3.5-turbo)<br>
+openhermes-mistral-7B (4-bit quantized)<br>
-Google gemini-pro
+Google gemini-pro<br>
-Google text-bison
+Google text-bison<br>

 Install the following dependencies: openai==0.28.1<br>